 Child Custody Modification Process

 When a marriage ends and that marriage produced children, one of the most important decisions that the court will make regards child custody.
 Clearly, this is a legal decision that brings with it many emotional undertones and results, and many people see the loss of primary custody as a permanent defeat.
 However, this is not necessarily the case, as there can and have been instances where child custody orders have been modified for different reasons.
-Below you’ll see a brief introduction to this issue, and if you face this type of situation you need to contact an experienced San Diego child custody lawyer as soon as possible.
+Below you’ll see a brief introduction to this issue, and if you face this type of situation you need to contact an experienced child custody attorneys San Diego today.

 The California Standard for Child Custody Modification

 When a court originally makes a decision regarding child custody in California, the court bases its decision on what it believes are the best interests of the child.
 There are other factors that can be relevant, but the child’s interests are the overriding factor.
 Therefore, if a parent makes a motion to modify child custody, that standard once again is relevant.

 Specifically, in order for a California child custody order to be modified, the person making the motion to modify it must show the court that a substantial change in circumstances has occurred, and that a modification of the child support order because of this change in circumstances would be in the best interests of the child.
 In essence, modifying the custody order may need to be critical to the welfare of that child or children.
 Start by contacting our child support attorneys San Diego today.

 As can be seen, the standard for modifying a child custody order can be difficult to meet.
 This is especially so when courts are not supposed to consider financial circumstances when it comes to making this type of a decision.
 However, there are other considerations that the court can and will make.